Porcelaine: Characteristics

+Height at the withers is in the range 55–58 cm for dogs and 53–56 cm for bitches.

+Use

 The Porcelaine is a hunting dog usually used to hunt hare, roe deer, and in the north wild boar.
 The Porcelaines hunt in packs.
 Being a scent hound, it has a very good sense of smell with which it hunts.
 The Porcelaine is a fierce hunting dog that has been bred to hunt independently without many orders from the owner.
 The Porcelaine is also being bred in small numbers in Italy and used to hunt wild boar, however Italian indigenous hounds continue to be the preferred choice of local hunters.